Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 console.log("Bye");
 ```

 Look at the output and see how the code is executed. `console.log("Bye");` was not the last to be executed.
-We created our own async operation using a promise and handled it using `then` and `catch`.
+We created our async operation using a promise and handled it using `then` and `catch`.
 If we are thinking of executing these operations in order, then we can or have to put the remaining logic inside the then block.

 ```js
 madeAPromise